aws-samples/aws-cdk-intro-workshop/workshop/content/_index.md

 components which anyone can compose into their apps.
 We'll walk you through writing your own construct.

-Finally, we'll show you how to use a construct from an npm library in your stack.
+Finally, we'll show you how to use a construct from a pre-packaged library in your stack.

 By the end of this workshop, you'll be able to: